 Staying Alive and Checking on Neighbors

 Status updates are sent every 20 seconds to the Control Plane from every node.
-The data communicates the health of the node, telemetry signals such as CPU utilization, memory usage and other performance and system health data as well pipeline execution distribution based on overall system utilization.
+The data communicates the health of the node, telemetry signals such as CPU utilization, memory usage, and other performance and system health data as well as pipeline execution distribution based on overall system utilization.

 The Control Plane controls the load balancing function for pipeline execution, however, to achieve load balancing across nodes the required approach is for a load balancer to direct traffic amongst the nodes to achieve high availability and failover.

 The monitor process within the JCC will constantly check the CPU and memory utilization for a certain threshold (85% for CPU, 95% for memory with a feature flag setting).
 This ensures that the load is spread evenly across the nodes.

 In summary, the SnapLogic Groundplex JCC Node is a runtime that enables the execution of integration pipelines and tasks within the SnapLogic platform, which can be run on-premises in a data center or within a private virtual network in the cloud.
 The node is a lightweight package that can be run on various operating systems and can be managed using package management software for auto-scaling and load-balancing.
 The node establishes a connection with the SnapLogic Control Plane, where pipeline instructions are stored, through a configuration process that includes key exchanges and the exchange of TLS certificates.
 The connection is maintained through regular check-ins, with the frequency and duration determined by timeout values.
 The node may be behind a proxy server in most configurations, and the use of the SnapLogic APIM feature can enable the node to communicate directly with the Control Plane.